langk1026/-DeepReinforcementLearning--OpenAI_WindyGridWorld_Assignment/README.md

+# Reinforcement Learning Assignment: WindyGridWorld Environment

-This Jupyter Notebook was prepared by 3 members in group 1) LANG KAH CHUN 2) Yee Qing Wei 3) Sun Qi Yang.
+This Jupyter Notebook was prepared by the following group members:
+1. Lang Kah Chun
+2. Yee Qing Wei
+3. Sun Qi Yang

+## Objective

-The main objective of this reinforcement learning assignment is to use OpenAI WindyGridWorld Environment to train a smart agent to maximize the reward.
+The main objective of this reinforcement learning assignment is to use the OpenAI WindyGridWorld Environment to train a smart agent to maximize the reward.

+## Summary

-We include 3 different modified WindyGridWorld Envs and used several approach to solve the assignment.
+We included three different modified WindyGridWorld environments and used several approaches to solve the assignment.
+Our methodologies and results are documented and analyzed within this notebook.